Wills, Probate and Trust Disputes

-The period following someone’s death is likely to be difficult and stressful whatever the circumstances, but it will be more so if there is a dispute about the contents of the deceased’s will.
+The period following someone’s death is likely to be difficult and stressful whatever the circumstances, but it can be even more so if there is a dispute about the validity or contents of a deceased’s will.

-For instance, it is possible for a family member to bring a claim against the deceased’s estate under the Inheritance (Provision for Family and Dependants) Act 1975 even if at first sight it appears they don’t have a right to do so.
+A will can be challenged in various ways.
+For instance, it is possible for family members or dependants to make a claim for reasonable financial provision from the deceased’s estate under the Inheritance (Provision for Family and Dependants) Act 1975 even if at first glance it appears they do not have a right to do so.